ba0hai/cs6210-notes/Notes/Lesson 3 - Virtualization/Paper Questions.md

 ## [[Memory Resource Management in VMware ESX Server.pdf]]

-1) What is the difference between VMWare workstation and VMware ESX server?
+What is the difference between VMWare workstation and VMware ESX server?
 Discuss how OS calls from a user process running inside a VM are handled in the two cases.

-2) Discuss the difference in memory virtualization in VMware and Xen.
+### Discuss the difference in memory virtualization in VMware and Xen.

+In VMware, memory virtualization is handled by **shadow page tables**.
+Every time a guest operating system attempts to update a page table, this induces a **trap**, because updating a page table is a privileged operation.
+This trap is a call to the hypervisor, which manages a **shadow page table** that maintains the mappings between virtual page number (VPN), guest OS physical page number (PPN), and machine page number (MPN).

+Memory virtualization thus involves two levels of memory indirection in VMWare.

-3) What are the approaches to reclaiming memory in a virtualized over-subscribed server?
+### What are the approaches to reclaiming memory in a virtualized over-subscribed server?
 Discuss the pros and cons of each approach.

-4) Describe how ballooning may be used with Xen.
+### Describe how ballooning may be used with Xen.

-5) Explain how page sharing works in VMWare.
+### Explain how page sharing works in VMWare.

-6) Explain the allocation policy of VMWare.
+### Explain the allocation policy of VMWare.